As of November 2019

 - Improved sidewalks and crosswalks, pedestrian countdown signals, and ADA accessible curb ramps.

 Ashworth, Meridian, and 1st Avenue

-The City is negotiating with a consultant for design services for this project.
-The design and environmental phase is estimated to cost $4.896 million, of which $4.235 million is funded by a federal grant.
-Overall costs to complete construction of improvements along this part of the corridor are currently estimated at approximately $44.9 million and the City continues to pursue funding.
+The design and environmental phases are estimated to cost $4.896 million, of which $4.235 million is funded by a federal grant.
+Overall costs to complete construction of improvements along this part of the corridor are currently estimated at $44.9 million.

-The City of Shoreline conducted the 145th Street Multimodal Corridor Study in 2015-2016 to evaluate current conditions for all users while considering transportation demands that will be the result of a future light rail station at approximately 145th Street and I-5.
-Through an extensive public process, the City tailored the improvements to maximize benefit while keeping community impacts to a minimum.
+The City of Shoreline conducted the 145th Street Multimodal Corridor Study in 2015-2016 to evaluate current conditions for all users of the corridor and consider transportation demands that will be the result of a future light rail station at approximately 145th Street and I-5.
+By working closely with the community and key stakeholders, the City tailored the improvements to maximize benefit while keeping community impacts to a minimum.

-As a result of this study, Shoreline has received federal funding to complete design on two sections of the corridor, this project from Aurora Avenue (SR-99) to I-5 and the I-5 Interchange area.
-Both of these projects are now being designed.
+As a result of this study, Shoreline has received federal funding to complete design on two sections of the corridor: this project from Aurora Avenue (SR-99) to I-5 and the I-5 Interchange area.
+Both of these projects are now in the design phase.
 A third section of the corridor from I-5 east to Bothell/Lake City Way is a part of Sound Transit 3 that was approved in November 2016.
-Sound Transit will be addressing improvements on this portion of 145th Street for Bus Rapid Transit (BRT) service, working closely with the City to engage the community and gather feedback from the public.
+Sound Transit will be addressing improvements on this eastern portion of 145th Street to incorporate Bus Rapid Transit (BRT) service, working with the City to engage the community and gather feedback from the public.